wogscpar/SZZUnleashed/README.md

 python find_bug_fixes.py --gitlog <path_to_gitlog_file> --issue-list <path_to_issues_directory>
 ```
 The output is `issue_list.json` which is later used in the SZZ algorithm.

+An example output of this script can be found in [the examples](./examples/FindBugFixes.md).

 ### Identify bug-introducing commits (SZZ Phase 2) ###
 This implementation works regardless which language and file type.
 It uses